• Home

 Don’t get me wrong I love adding bacon grease to my beans.
 It’s absolutely delicious!

 But I can’t ignore the fact that it isn’t very healthy.
+So I don’t do it very often.

-I know everyone makes theirs differently and it’s always nice to discover a new trick or two.
+I know that everyone makes theirs differently and it’s always nice to discover a new trick or two.

 Thank you for visiting, come back soon!